-Herceptin and other similar monoclonal antibodies can result in side effects such as flu-like symptoms (fever, nausea, vomiting, diarrhea, increased cough, headache), low white blood cell count, anemia, increased infections, muscle pain, and lung and heart damage.
+Herceptin and other similar monoclonal antibodies can result in side effects such as flu-like symptoms (fever, nausea, vomiting, diarrhea, increased cough, headache), low white blood cell count, anemia, increased infections, and muscle pain.
+Herceptin is also suspected of causing heart damage, although it is not clear that Herceptin amplifies the heart damage that may be caused by anthracycline- and taxane-based chemotherapy.
 There are some foods that support heart health while also being associated with lower risk of breast cancer or its recurrence.
 Other foods could have the opposite effect.

 Foods that amplify the anti-cancer effects of Herceptin